Ivor Emmanuel: Stage career

 At the age of 20, Emmanuel unsuccessfully auditioned for The D'Oyly Carte Opera Company.
 He took solace by drinking with an old friend, Richard Burton, who was performing in The Lady's Not for Burning at the time in London, and telling him how desperate he was to break into show business.
 Two weeks later a telegram arrived from Burton telling him to be at the Theatre Royal, Drury Lane the following day for an audition.
 He was cast in the musical Oklahoma!.

-Emmanuel was eventually hired by the D'Oyly Carte Opera Company as a chorister in March 1950, staying until August 1951 when he married fellow D'Oyly Carte chorister Jean Beazleigh.
+Emmanuel was eventually hired by the D'Oyly Carte Opera Company as a chorister in March 1950, staying until August 1951 when he married fellow D'Oyly Carte chorister Jane Beazleigh.
 He was assigned the small role of Associate in Trial by Jury and shared the larger one of Luiz in The Gondoliers.
-He and Beazleigh had two children, a girl Sian and a boy Simon.
+He and Beazleigh had two children, a girl and a boy.

 Emmanuel's masculine looks and ringing baritone voice suited him for musicals, and he soon took principal roles in the West End.
 At the Drury Lane, he played Sgt.
 Kenneth Johnson in the hit production of South Pacific (1951–53), then played small roles in two more long-running shows, The King and I and Plain and Fancy.
 At the London Coliseum, he finally got a leading role, playing Joe Hardy in Damn Yankees (1957) and then played Woody Mahoney in Finian's Rainbow in Liverpool and on a short tour.
 In the early 1960s, Emmanuel continued to perform in pantomime and cabaret.
 In 1966, he appeared on Broadway as Mr. Gruffydd, the minister, in A Time for Singing, a musical version of Richard Llewellyn's novel How Green Was My Valley, but the show ran for only 41 performances.
 The following year he played his last West End role in 110 in the Shade, at the Palace Theatre.
 He continued to play in summer seasons of theatre and in cabaret and variety, particularly at holiday resorts, into the 1980s.